-Impact to floodplains is also considered as part of Fermilab's environmental review process under NEPA.
-Project information, such as total project area or if filling is required are questions asked during a review.
-No flood plain issues were encountered during 2018.
-As part of the Surface Water Management Program (SWaMP), on-site streams were surveyed and mapped to collect data on sediment depth, field tile invert depths, and in-stream structures.
-Hydrologic analysis was used to determine runoff from rainfall events of return frequencies ranging from 1-year to 100-years, and durations of 1-hour to 48hours.
-Hydraulic analysis was completed to create flood profiles and inundation maps for 2, 5, 10, and 100-year floods.
+Impact to floodplains are considered as part of Fermilab's environmental review process under NEPA.
+Project information, such as total project area or if floodplain filling is required are questions asked during a review.
+No floodplain issues were encountered during 2019.
+As part of Fermilab's Surface Water Management Program (SWaMP), on-site streams have been surveyed and mapped to collect data on sediment depth, field tile invert depths and instream structures.
+Hydrologic analysis was used to determine runoff from rainfall events of return frequencies ranging from 1-year to 100-years and durations of 1-hour to 48-hours.
+Hydraulic analysis has been completed to create flood profiles and inundation maps for 2, 5, 10, and 100-year floods.